 Federer including cheese isn’t just an indulgence, it’s high in Vitamin A, which helps muscle tears.

-It’s likely that more and more players will begin following a pescatarian or plant-based diet in future.
+More and more players will likely begin following a pescatarian or plant-based diet 3in the future.
 Sports trainers and chefs would recommend excluding any processed food for peak performance.